Applying and Managing Filters

 The Message Analyzer Filters collection is installed by default with Message Analyzer, so it is unnecessary to download the collection each time you start Message Analyzer.
 But if it is the first time you have started Message Analyzer, you are presented with a Welcome dialog that provides you with the choice to opt in or out of automatic updates.
 If you choose to opt in to auto-syncing updates, then all Message Analyzer asset collections are automatically set to the auto-sync state, including the Message Analyzer Filters collection, and no further action is required.

 However, if you opted out, you still have the option to automatically receive periodic collection updates later by setting the Offline mode to Online on the Downloads tab of the Asset Manager dialog and clicking the Sync All Displayed Items button.
 This action auto-syncs all asset collections; however, you can set individual collections to the auto-sync state on the Downloads tab as you require them.
 To do this, click the download icon to the right of the collection on the Downloads tab and select the Automatically sync item collection updates when available option in the Item Download Options dialog.

 To learn more about applying view Filters, see Filtering Message Data.

 To learn more about the Filtering Language and how to write filter expressions, see Writing Filter Expressions.

-To learn more about auto-syncing item collections, see Managing Item Collection Downloads and Updates.
+To learn more about auto-syncing item collections, see Managing Asset Collection Downloads and Updates.